mctinker/Map-Tasker/README.md

 - [ ] Support additional plugins

+- [X ] Add color to the Map View in the GUI

-- [ ] Add color and highlighting to the Map View in the GUI
+- [ ] Add name attributes (highlight, bold, italicize, underline) to the Map View in the GUI

 ## Privacy Statement